thefrontside/frontside.com/src/blog/2021-10-26-effection-async-await.md

 }
 ```

 There is nothing special about this async function.
-And this is what happens when we usecall this function from another function:
+And this is what happens when we call this function from another function:

 ```javascript
 async function fetchSomeUsers() {